• My Story

 Loyalty

 Dogs are bred to be loyal to their owners.
 As such, it’s definitely not difficult to find dogs that are going to be affectionate, kind, and protective of their owners and their families.
-However, there are some dogs that are particularly loyal to their families, as you can see here.
+However, there are some dogs that are particularly loyal to their families.

 Dogs like a Great Pyrenees or a Rottweiler aren’t necessarily aggressive to others (unless they are raised that way) but they are always going to be quick to stick closer to those in their family.